 - Incomplete applications and applications with unplayable sound recordings or illegible proofs of age will not be processed nor judged.

-- Notification of finalists will be made on or before December 1, 2019.
-Applicants not chosen as finalists will also be notified by December 1.
-All notifications will be sent by email, so a valid email address is essential, as well as a mailing address that will be accurate for the month of December.
+- Notification of finalists will be made on or before November 25, 2021.
+Applicants not chosen as finalists will also be notified by November 25.

 The American Institute of Musical Studies (AIMS) grants scholarships for summer study at the AIMS Graz Experience in Austria to the first place winner in each category.

 In addition to the above, the Legacy Award of $500 is presented to an outstanding contestant representing a racial or ethnic minority, at the discretion of the judges.